RayhanTabase/Pexel-API/README.md

 # Pexel-API
-Display images 3 at a time from Pexel API, infinite scrolling
+Display images 3 at a time from Pexel API, infinite scrolling feature